Microsoft/IntuneDocs.pt-br/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Pré-requisitos

-Para usar políticas de conformidade do dispositivo, é necessário o seguinte:
+Para usar as políticas de conformidade do dispositivo, não deixe de:

 - Usar as seguintes assinaturas: